sebastianotronto/sebastiano.tronto.net/src/series/series.md

 # List of blog series

-I my [blog](../blog) I sometimes write multiple posts on the same topic, or posts in multiple parts.
+In my [blog](../blog) I sometimes write multiple posts on the same topic, or I write posts in multiple parts.
 This page contains the list of these "blog series".

 **Note:** This is *not* a full list of my blog posts divided by topic.